Eventuous/eventuous/docs/versioned_docs/version-0.15/producers/implementation.md

 Eventuous has two types of producers: with or without produce options.
 The producer without produce options is a simple producer that does not support any options, and it normally produces messages as-is.
 The producer with produce options can have more fine-grained control on how messages are produced.
 Produce options are provided per message batch.

-The base interface for a producer is called `IEventProducer<TProduceOptions>` and its only method is `Produce`.
+The base interface for a producer is called `IProducer<TProduceOptions>` and its only method is `Produce`.

 ```csharp
 Task Produce(